rferguson22/Gaussian-Process/README.md

   - `e` is the number of experiments,
   - Each experiment has two columns: quantity and error.
 - The code validates that `(total_columns - n)` is even to confirm proper experiment pairing.
+- If an input file contains multiple experiments, and a particular experiment does **not** include a measurement for a given kinematic point, use `inf` as a placeholder in both the `quantity` and `error` columns for that experiment.

 ---